MelissaMMDP/webstorm-templates/README.md

 ## Abbreviations

-To use the new live templates simple open a new JavaScript file and type the following abbreviations followed by a `TAB`:
+To use the new live templates simply open a new JavaScript file and type the following abbreviations followed by a `TAB`:

     ```javascript
     ngcontroller // Creates an Angular controller